alphared1234/Fab-plotter-firmware/README.md

 # Fab-plotter-firmware
-This repository contains the Arduino code for a Mini CNC Plotter, designed to draw on surfaces using two stepper motors and a servo-controlled pen.
+This repository contains the SAMD21E17A for a Mini CNC Plotter, designed to draw on surfaces using two stepper motors and a servo-controlled pen.
 The project uses the AccelStepper and MultiStepper libraries to control the stepper motors and achieve smooth motion.